What does China's version of the world map look like?

 The hills are alive

-The mountainous Sino-Indian border is another area where there may be some substantial differences between the average Chinese map and those used in various other countries.
+The mountainous Sino-Indian border is another area where there may be some substantial differences between the average Chinese world map and those used in various other countries.

 2020 saw this frozen conflict go molten hot for a frightening couple of days.
 In June of 2020, an undisclosed number of Chinese and Indian soldiers were killed and injured in hand-to-hand brawls as border patrols from the two countries clashed with each other in a disputed corner of the Himalayas.